Is Solar Worth It in West Virginia? (2023 Homeowner's Guide)

 What’s the Climate for Solar in West Virginia?

 Thankfully, extreme weather is one of the few things that most West Virginians don’t need to consider when going solar.
 Although precipitation levels are high in the state and cloudy days are prevalent, the rain and snow can help keep your panels clean and at peak efficiency for the half of the year that is sunny.
 Although West Virginia is ranked 48th in the country in terms of solar adoption, this clean energy source is becoming more and more popular as the industry grows.
-Home solar installations have continued to increase over the past decade, and they jumped by about 300% in 2021 alone.3 As solar becomes more prevalent in WV, the costs will go down, and the value of panels will increase.
+Home solar installations have continued to increase over the past decade, and they jumped by about 300% in 2021 alone.3 As solar becomes more prevalent in WV, the prices will go down, and the value of panels will increase.

 Benefits of Solar Energy in West Virginia

 Homeowners who convert to solar energy in West Virginia will be met with a number of benefits, including savings, state solar incentives and more.
-We’ll discuss these benefits below to help you better understand how going solar will affect your monthly electricity costs and your impact on the environment.
+We’ll discuss these benefits below to help you better understand how going solar will affect your monthly electricity bill and your impact on the environment.

 Electricity Bill Savings

-Most people understand that installing solar panels — as long as you acquire them with cash or a loan — will reduce monthly energy costs significantly.
+Most people understand that installing solar panels — as long as you acquire them with cash or a loan — will reduce monthly energy bills significantly.
 Most residents pay around $124.09 per month for electricity, which is above the national average.
 With the help of net metering and the ability to eliminate your electric bills, you could save about $1,489 per year on electricity if you can offset your consumption entirely.
 Over the expected panel lifespan of 25+ years, that’s a typical savings of $48,933!
-Not only can going solar drastically reduce your energy spending and deliver massive savings over time, but it can also help you budget more effectively, as you’ll essentially be locking in your energy costs for the lifespan of your solar power system.
+Not only can going solar drastically reduce your energy spending and deliver massive savings over time, but it can also help you budget more effectively, as you’ll essentially be locking in your energy rates for the lifespan of your solar power system.
 This is especially important, as electricity rates have historically risen and are expected to continue that trend.

 Lower Taxes & Access to Other Incentives